-Professional Services means any narrow discipline wherein a practitioner is required to have attained an advanced educational degree and/or credentials certifying a certain level of competency in the field that have been issued by an independent private body or board on behalf of the profession, prior to representing themselves to the public as a practicing member of that narrow discipline; a practitioner of a Professional

-Service has, through education and practical experience related to a particular field, developed expert advisory and programming skills as a vocation; this term also refers to any narrow discipline that has been recognized at the discretion of the Director of Purchasing, (or has been specified within the Purchasing Code or Purchasing PPM)as one where the high level of skills, technical expertise in the field, and/or the advanced complexity and quality of advice provided by the potential or known practitioner(s) warrants a competitive proposal or submittal process wherein the strength of professional credentials are weighed heavily in the selection process (e.g., accounting, legal services, mapping, laboratory testing services, physician services, nursing services, pharmacists, scientists, dentistry, financial advisory services, realtors, surveying services, landscape design services, appraisers, engineers, architects, etc.).
+Professional Sservices means any narrow discipline wherein a practitioner is required to have attained an advanced educational degree and/or a knowncredentials certifying a certain level of competency in the field that have been issued by an independent private body or board on behalf of the profession, prior to representing themselves to the public as a practicing member of that narrow discipline; a practitioner of a Professional Service has, through education and practical experience related to a particular field, developed expert advisory and programming skills-as a vocation; any service performed primarily by vocational personnel which requires the analysis or certification of a professional before the services are acceptable to the user of the service; or any other advisory study, or programming activitythis term also refers to any narrow discipline that has been recognized at the discretion of the Director of Purchasing, (or has been specified within the Purchasing Code or Purchasing PPM) where the director of purchasing determines that as one where the high level of skills, technical expertise in the field, and/or ereativity the advanced complexity and quality of advice of provided by the potential or known practitioner(s) warrants a competitive proposal or submittal process wherein the strength of professional credentials are weighed heavily in the selection process (e.g., accounting, legal services, mapping, laboratory testing services, physician services. nursing services, pharmacists, scientists, dentistry, financial advisory services, realtors, surveying services, landscape design services, appraisers, engineers, architects, etc.).